hoodie/libavg_pdf/README.md

-# libavg PopplerNode Plugin
+# libavg Poppler Plugin

-Render PDF documents in libavg.
+Renders PDF documents in libavg.
 It loads the entire document,
 manages pages,
 caches rendered pages and